Troubleshooting: Custom Server Won’t Provision and is Stuck at 10%.

 Select the server you wish to use and click the “Order Now” button.

-Here you can configure your server.
-The options OVH offer are fairly straight forward, we just need select “Distribution“, and then Ubuntu 18.04 from the Ubuntu dropdown.
-GridPane will not work with any other Linux distribution so this point is important.
+Here, you can configure your server.
+The options OVH offers are fairly straightforward; we just need to select “Distribution“, and then 22.04 (recommended) or 20.04 from the Ubuntu dropdown.
+GridPane will not work with any other Linux distribution, so this point is important.

 If available, you can also choose a specific server location.